 Air Quality and Climate Change Research

-Climate changes can result in impacts to air quality.
+Changes in climate can result in impacts to local air quality.
 Atmospheric warming associated with climate change has the potential to increase ground-level ozone in many regions, which may present challenges for compliance with the ozone standards in the future.
 The impact of climate change on other air pollutants, such as particulate matter, is less certain, but research is underway to address these uncertainties.

-The scientific knowledge and tools developed by EPA are enhancing the ability of air quality managers to consider climate change in their decisions to protect air quality and to reduce the impacts of a changing climate.
+The scientific knowledge and tools developed by EPA are enhancing the ability of state and local air quality managers to consider climate change in their decisions to protect air quality and to reduce the impacts of a changing climate.

 Learn more about other Climate Change Research.